xpack/web-doxygen/website/docs/manual/pages/commands.md

 </dl>

-<p>You can also use conditional commands inside aliases.
-To document a class in two languages you could for instance use:</p>
+You can also use conditional commands inside aliases.
+To document a class in two languages you could for instance use:

 <dl class="doxySectionUser">
 <dt>Example 2:</dt>